ska-telescope/ska-low-mccs-spshw/docs/source/developer_guide/test_harness.rst

 It depends on other fixtures to provide it with information about what devices to launch, and their configurations.
-So we can control the behaviour of the ``tango_harness`` fixture via our implementation of the fixtuures upon which it depends.
+So we can control the behaviour of the ``tango_harness`` fixture via our implementation of the fixtures upon which it depends.

 devices_to_load
 ^^^^^^^^^^^^^^^